loomnetwork/plasma-cash/sidechain_and_client_spec.md

 ### Rootchain interactions

+For rootchain interactions, the client calls functions of the `RootChain.sol` contract running on the Ethereum rootchain.

 #### 1. challengeBefore

+Submit a fraud proof showing that someone is attempting to exit an coin with an invalid history.

 #### 2. challengeBetween

+Submit a fraud proof showing that an exited coin was double spent.

 #### 3. challengeAfter

+Submit a fraud proof showing that an exited coin was already spent.

 #### 4. startExit

+Start exiting a coin at a particular UTXO.

 #### 5. finalizeExits

+Exit all coins whose exists are older than 7 days and have not been successfully challenged.
+Any successfully challenged coins should have their states changed to DEPOSITED and have their owner's bonds slashed.

 #### 6. withdraw